How to Remove White Background in Photoshop (5 Fast Ways)

 Applying the Selection Over a Layer Mask

 Now, on your Windows PC, press Ctrl + I or your Mac Book, and press Command + I to select and invert the mask.
-It will eliminate the picture’s white background.
+It will remove bg from the image (with the background selected).
+This way, you can add a new background also.

 Remove White Background Using of The Channels